umeshramya/jwt-http/README.md

 # jwt-http
 # Under developement
-This is http frame work for developing rest api and also front end backend responce by json front serves browesers
+This is http frame work for developing rest api (back end) and also front end Rest api backend responces are served by JSON.
+This is a light frame work unopinated supports the middlewere for adding functionlites
 ```
 recomended architure is
 dir: app